WAIS-IV Assessment in Vienna to Aid the Understanding of ADHD

 Wechsler believed that cognitive processes of thinking, reasoning or remembering only made up a part of intelligence.
 He described intelligence as the competence of a person to act purposefully, to think reasonably and to handle their environment effectively.

-The WAIS-IV is widely regarded as the gold standard of intellectual assessment, measuring intelligence through actual performance.
+The WAIS-IV is the gold standard of intellectual assessment, measuring intelligence through actual performance.
 Understanding intelligence as performance highlights that raw intellectual ability does not determine the capacity to adapt to life’s challenges.
 What determines that is how a person applies their intellectual resources to real situations.

-What are the Domains of Intelligence, and how are they assessed in WAIS-IV?
+What are the Domains of Intelligence, and how does WAIS-IV assess them?

 The WAIS-IV test measures overall cognitive ability through the Full-Scale Intelligence Quotient (FSIQ).
 It includes ten core and five optional subtests that assess four equally important domains of intelligence: